tmuth/Logger---A-PL-SQL-Logging-Utility/docs/Best Practices.md

 ###Information
 `logger.log_info[rmation]` should be used for messages that need to be retained at a higher level than `debug` but are not actionable issues.

 Information logging will vary in each organization but should fall between the rules for `debug` and `warning`.
-An example is to use it in a scheduled job that runs each night at the start and end of the block to highlight that the job was actually run with no errors.
+An example is to use it for a long running process to highlight some of the following items:

+- When did the process start
+- Major steps/milestones in the process
+- Number of rows processed
+- When did the process end

 ###Warning
 `logger.log_warn[ing]` should be used for non-critical system level / business logic issues that are actionable.
 If it is a critical issue than an error should be raised and `logger.log_error` should be called.
 An example would be when a non-critical configuration item is missing.
 In this case a warning message should be logged stating that the configuration option was not set / mssing and the deafult value that the code is using in place.